 The first man looks like a fifty-something, over the hill blump with a receding hairline and a large belly.
 His vaguely beanpole-shaped head seems like it could have been thin once, but it’s since filled out with several chins that spread when he smiles.
 He’s dressed in the standard NOPD summer uniform: short-sleeved light blue shirt, dark tie and pants.
 His arm bears a commander’s single gold star.

 The second man is dressed the same, but has a lieutenant’s single gold bar instead.
-He’s in better shape than his fellow, and looks maybe a decade younger, with a bald head, dark skin, prominent jowls, and an even more prominent squatch-shaped nose that’s nearly as wide as his mouth.
-Emil recognizes him as Lieutenant John Baron (that last name has to be worth some nicknames), who’s in charge of the homicide unit he was so recently hired to work for.
+He’s also got a large belly and looks maybe half a decade younger, with a bald head, dark skin, prominent jowls, and an even more prominent squatch-shaped nose that’s nearly as wide as his mouth.
+Emil recognizes him as Captain John Baron, who’s in charge of the Homicide unit he was so recently hired to work for.

-“Hell of a way to start your time here, Emil,” Lt.
+“Hell of a way to start your time here, Emil,” Capt.
 Baron says with a knowing smile as he takes a seat by the detective’s bed.

 “This is Delron,” he says, indicating the other cop.
 “Commander of the Eighth.”

 Delron extends a hand for Emil to shake.
 “I knew your old man.
 You’ll hear that a lot around here.”